« I have an eating problem. How can a psychologist help me? »

 * Systemic psychotherapy is a field of psychology that studies how human systems work, how relationships are structured, how the environment and context influence our choices, preferences, and behaviors, and conversely, how people influence their environment and context.

 ** The Bio-Psycho-Sensory approach, developed by the G.R.O.S.
 (Groupe de Réflexion sur l’Obésité et le Surpoids) consists of helping the individual, through concrete exercises, retrieve a feeling of freedom and pleasure while eating, without dieting or guilt-ridden rules.
 More information here (https://www.gros.org/).

 Focus on the gut microbiota – New collaboration

 More and more research shows the link between emotional distress and disbiosis (impaired gut microbiota).
 If what brings you to consult a psychologist is also accompanied by other problems such as recurring intestinal problems, chronic inflammation, diverse food intolerances, regular bloating, etc, I invite you to contact my colleague Caroline CAJOT, nutritherapist and specialist in gut-microbiota, who will analyze with you the overall health of your gut-microbiota (aka “second brain”).
 Her recommendations should help you improve your mood and immunity as well as make the gut-microbiota your ally in the process of this therapy.

-For more ideas on how to increase attention and pleasure, please see the article in French on « Les 7 sortes de faim ».
+To find out how to increase your pleasure and presence while eating, take a look at this article in French « Les 7 sortes de faim ».